NSTA’s mission is clearly stated: “…to promote

 not only with respect to race and ethnicity, but also regarding

 gender, limited-English-language ability, socioeconomic status,

 and learning differences.
 As Steve Metz, field editor of The Science

-Teacher, points out in this month's issue, "Strategies that
+Teacher, concludes in this month's issue, "A rising tide lifts

 In this issue of Science Class, learn about some of the

 resources available to help you meet the challenges at hand.